swiftlang/swift-subprocess/README.md

 ### Cross-platform support

-`Subprocess` works on all major platforms supported by Swift, including macOS, Linux, and Windows, with feature parity on all platforms as well as platform-specific options for each.
+`Subprocess` works on macOS, Linux, and Windows, with feature parity on all platforms as well as platform-specific options for each.

 The table below describes the current level of support that Subprocess has for various platforms:

 | **Platform** | **Support Status** |
 |---|---|